Discover the connection between autism and sleep. Learn simple strategies to improve sleep patterns for children with Autism Spectrum Disorder (ASD).

 You’re not alone — and better sleep is possible.

 At Early Autism Services, we work with families every day to help children (especially ages 1-10) build healthier habits — including better sleep.
 Let's explore why sleep issues happen and what simple steps you can take to support your child’s restful nights.
+Learn more about our autism therapy services designed to support children and caregivers.

 Most kids love routines, but for children with autism, predictability is even more important.
 Changes in the environment, noises, textures — even the way pajamas feel — can make falling asleep really hard.